blobbybilb/task-manager/README.md

 ### Observations

 1. Regardless of which app I'm using, some similarites emerge in how I use it.
-Tasks that I'm working on or will be working on soon
+Tasks that I'm working on or will be working on soon, tasks that I'll be working on later, reminders for a specific time, and more, each go together.
 2. It takes time to dig around to find where I'm keeping track of a task.
 It would be better if I could just see everything relevant at once, while still being able to focus.
 3. Distractions come up.
 Some idea comes up while focusing on something else (eg. make an app that does xyz).
 I want to note something down for later (eg. backed up pictures folder to USB—don't back it up again this evening).
-It would
+I would like to have one place to keep these until I can deal with them later.
-4. Being distracted by having to figure out how my productivity app works is annoying and stupid.
+4. Being distracted by having to figure out how my productivity app works is annoying.
 I want it to be predictable and consistent.

 ### Features